-With the sun setting I made my way back to the fishing pier to snap some final pictures of the bald cypress trees, and the objects that were laying around the grownd by the road.
+With the sunset, I made my way back to the fishing pier to snap some final pictures of the bald cypress trees, and the objects that were laying around the ground by the road.
 The silver canoes stacked up in the corner were covered in debris having not been used for quite some time.

 The rental booth was unoccupied, but the window that guests can pay the attendant was left open.
 I’m guessing so bugs can come and go as they please.

 It never seemed to me that any more people were showing up.
 Cars would park, people would get out and disappear into the water, and I’d never see them again.